-The proposed scheme comprises one apartments at 6th floor, demolished and rebuilt and extended with a further apartment at 7th floor level covered by a new roof.
-The existing building at the 6th floor and roof is a solid masonry and concrete slab structure that will be taken down and replaced with a larger extension formed using modern lightweight steel framing techniques.
+The proposed scheme comprises the demolition of the existing single storey 6th floor of solid masonry and concrete roof and floor slab construction, to be replaced with a new larger footprint single storey 6th floor to be constructed using modern lightweight steel framing techniques.
+This new 6th floor will contain four apartments and be covered by a sedum roof.
 The new layouts will be structured so as to transfer the new loads back into the primary structural lines of the existing apartment building.
 These lines have been determined by examination of existing floor plans and visits to the property.

-EXTENSION CONSTRUCTION GENERALLY 3.1
+3.1 EXTENSION CONSTRUCTION GENERALLY